dspace-group/simphera-reference-architecture-azure/README.md

 As mentioned before Terraform stores the state of the resources it creates within a container of an Azure storage account.
 Therefore, you need to specify this location.

-To do so, you have to make a copy of the file `state-backend-template`, name it `state-backend.tf` and open the file using a text editor.
-The values have to point to the existing storage account to be used to store the Terraform state:
+To do so, please make a copy of the file `state-backend-template`, name it `state-backend.tf` and open the file in a text editor.
+The values have to point to an existing storage account to be used to store the Terraform state:

 * `resource_group_name`: The name of the resource group your storage account is located in.
-* `storage_account_name`: The name of the storage account that you created before.
+* `storage_account_name`: The name of the storage account.
 * `container_name`: The name of the container inside the storage account to be used to store the terraform state.
 You need to create this container manually.
 * `key`: The name of the file to be used inside the container to be used for this terraform state.
 * `environment`: Use the value `public` for the general Azure cloud.

 ## Configuration

-For your configuration, make a copy of the file `config_template.tfvars`, name it `config.tfvars` and open the file using a text editor.
+For your configuration, please make a copy of the file `config_template.tfvars`, name it `config.tfvars` and open the file in a text editor.
 This file contains all variables that are configurable including documentation of the variables.
 Please adapt the values before you deploy the resources.

 ### Mandatory Variables